lolrazh/Brain/README.md

 ### Package Manager

-Install the Brain Yak package from Rhino's Package Manager
+Install Brain's Yak package from Rhino's Package Manager.

 ### Build from source

-For a more in-depth guide about building plugin files from source code, check out this thread by **Guilio Piacentino** on the [Rhinoceros Forums](https://discourse.mcneel.com/t/tutorial-creating-a-grasshopper-component-with-the-python-ghpy-compiler/38552)
+For a more in-depth guide about building plugin files from source code, check out this thread by **Guilio Piacentino** on the [Rhinoceros Forums](https://discourse.mcneel.com/t/tutorial-creating-a-grasshopper-component-with-the-python-ghpy-compiler/38552).

 ## API Key Configuration